 Chiefs cap badge of Clan Carruthers (Artist: A. Maxwell)

-As it stands there are legitimate descendants of Holmains still alive with issue (heirs), the most senior of whom has been approached by the Clan Carruthers Society-International to take the Chiefship forwards.
-The proven seniors of the line of Carruthers live both in the UK and France.
+As it stands there are legitimate descendants of Holmains still alive with issue (heirs), the most senior of whom has been approached by the Clan Carruthers Society-International to take the Chiefship forwards, which they have done and they are in dialogue with the Lord Lyon.
+The proven seniors of the line of Carruthers live in the UK.

 The seniority of the line of Holmains is supported by the documentation in 'The Munuments of His Grace the Duke of Buccleach and Queensbury K.T.,. kept in the Charter room of Drumlarig Castle, in the county of Dumfries' which stated: Ancient Charters relating to the family of Carruthers of that Ilk and of Mouswald.
 This is not the first time that the muniments of this ancient race have been brought under the notice of the Commissioners.
 In a Report dated 1st July 1876 an opportunity was courteously afforded me of giving the muniments of the 'oldest branch of the family which took the name and designation of Carruthers of Holmains or Holmends'.
 These writs extended from the reign of King David the second in 1361 to that of Mary, Queen of Scots, in 1562.
 [Sixth Report of Historical MSS.
 Commission.
 Appendix, p.
 709.]